No Ticks - No Boxes Forum - 30 Nov and 1 Dec 2017

 Our school has full disabled access and facilities.
 Please notify reception if you require any support during your visit.

-Develop Your Sensory Lexiconary 2017 Tour in May
+Develop Your Sensory Lexiconary Tour

-by The Sensory Projects
+from The Sensory Projects

 The event starts at 0930h on each day.